Browse by Medical Category

 To date, more than 85,000 patients have consented to have their blood samples and health histories added to the Partners Biobank at MGH, so we can learn more about the genetic basis of disease

-The Office of the Scientific Director has established a research blog to promote the work of investigators at Massachusetts Hospital.
-In 2017, the blog was visited by 11,000 people and viewed almost 15,000 times.
+The Office of the Scientific Director has established the Mass General Research Institute Blog to promote the work of investigators at Massachusetts General Hospital.
+Since its launch in 2017, the blog has received more than 44,000 views from 32,000 visitors.

-Since the inception of the MGH Research Scholars program in 2011, a total of 50 investigators have received crucial unrestricted funding ($100,000 per year for five years) to support the game-changing ideas that are too early or unproven for traditional forms of funding.
+Since the inception of the MGH Research Scholars program in 2011, a total of 55 Mass General investigators have received crucial unrestricted funding ($100,000 per year for five years) to support the game-changing ideas that are too early or unproven for traditional forms of funding.

 Material Transfer Agreements